marceloes/dapr-workshop/Assignment06/README.md

 <img src="img/input-binding.png" style="zoom: 50%;padding-top: 40px;" />

 For this hands-on assignment, you will add an input binding leveraging the Dapr binding building block.
-In the previous assignment, you implemented a Dapr input binding.
+In the previous assignment, you implemented a Dapr output binding.
 For detailed information, read the [introduction to this building block](https://docs.dapr.io/developing-applications/building-blocks/bindings/) in the Dapr documentation and the [bindings chapter](https://docs.microsoft.com/dotnet/architecture/dapr-for-net-developers/bindings) in the [Dapr for .NET developers](https://docs.microsoft.com/dotnet/architecture/dapr-for-net-developers/) guidance eBook.

 ## Assignment goals